lolautruche/EzCoreExtraBundle/Resources/doc/enhanced_views.md

 meaning that they will provide the variables to inject in the view template.
 Moreover, variables returned by those services will be *namespaced* by the parameter name provided in the configuration.

-Parameter provider services must implement `\Lolautruche\EzCoreExtraBundle\Templating\ViewParameterProvider` interface.
+Parameter provider services must implement `\Lolautruche\EzCoreExtraBundle\Templating\ViewParameterProviderInterface` interface.
 Such services must be defined with `ez_core_extra.view_parameter_provider` tag.

 See the [full example below](#full-example), for details.